 “My mission is to add value; my attitude is of intentional encouragement; and my method is through connecting, rather than correcting!”

 Phen’s passionate vision into animal welfare and wellness began two decades ago with a cat named ‘P’ (ask him about his tattoo dedicated to that illustrious cat) and continues today with a pack of formerly-unwanted misfits.
-Some of those loveable misfits are Alou, an auctioned-won puppy, Anderson, a news-worthy cruelty case survivor, Olive, a cardboard-box-delivered momma, and there’s always plenty of room for more!
+Some of those lovable misfits are Alou, an auctioned-won puppy, Anderson, a news-worthy cruelty case survivor, and Olive, a cardboard-box-delivered momma.
+Plus, there’s always plenty of room for more!
 Graduating from Tennessee Temple University, Phen’s veterinary medicine experience is vast.
 He began in the kennel as a professional pooper scooper.
 Then he grew into a lead veterinary nurse.
 Eventually, he became practice manager at a thriving veterinary hospital.
 Having a passion for animal welfare and rescue work, Phen has been involved with cases ranging from puppy mills and dogfighting ring raids to animal cruelty cases and aggressive dog rehabilitation.
 Phen is the founder of the Paperbag Pitbull, LLC, which began primarily as a think tank for animal welfare education and legislation.
 However, it’s grown solely by word of mouth into a dog-coaching adventure, centered on Phen’s 13 Principles to Coach a Dog.
 Phen served as the County and District Leader for the Humane Society of the United States and the North Carolina Voters for Animal Welfare from 2013-2016.
 He currently continues to serve as an advisor to many local and national animal rescues.
 A published author and public speaker, Phen regularly covers the topics of animal rescue, animal welfare, human mental health, and God’s unconditional love!